-Within T3's best ovens, stoves, ranges and cooktops of 2022 guide, you'll find a carefully curated list that features some of the top units available today.
+Within T3's guide to the best ovens, stoves, ranges and cooktops, you'll find a carefully curated list of some of the top units available today.
 The units you'll find in our guide are more than just and upgrade to and old appliance, however.
 With Smart technology invading the kitchen space, the oven is more than just a cooktop now – it's a new way to upgrade your home with an impressively smart cooking appliance.

 We've included helpful buying tips throughout the guide below, but always ensure you consult a professional about installation as needed.
 Ovens come in many configurations and sizes, and you'll want to make sure you get the right model for your home.
 Our guide however will provide you with a great starting point on picking out the best oven, stove or range for you home today.

 The best American slide-in ranges and ovens, in order

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.